CODES= valid data codes = 01 |

-Says what characters to recognize as valid codes in your data file.
+Says what characters to recognize as valid codes in your data file, together with CODERANGE=.
 If XWIDE=1 (the standard), use one column/character per legitimate code.
 If XWIDE=2, use two columns/characters per valid code.
-Characters in your data not included in CODES= are given the MISSCORE= value.
-The maximum number of codes in CODES= is 255.
+Characters in your data not included in CODES= or CODERANGE= are given the MISSCORE= value.
+The highest category number 32767.
+CODES= can be up to 4,000 characters long.
+If CODES= and CODERANGE= are both specified, then the data are matched to CODES= first.
+CODES= can be rescored.
+CODERANGE= cannot be rescored.

 Initially, Winsteps assumes that all items share the same response structure.